Nazareth - The choice of US ambassador to Israel has never before incurred such scrutiny or provoked such controversy.

 Palestinians expect East Jerusalem as the capital of any future state.
 Moving the embassy could trigger unrest, not just among Palestinians, but across the region.

 Although Trump has lowered expectations of an imminent decision on the embassy, the issue appears still to be under consideration.
-Last weekend, a congressional delegation visited Israel to investigate how such a move might be made, the Jerusalem Post reported.
+A congressional delegation has visited Israel to investigate how such a move might be made, the Jerusalem Post reported.

 If the embassy stays in Tel Aviv, Friedman's supporters believe he may still find a workaround, possibly by basing himself in the US consulate in Jerusalem.